 If I really want something sweet, I will eat a piece of candy with less than 10 g of sugar.
 If I find that I cannot stop eating the entire bag or package of candy, I do not buy that kind again.
+For Halloween, I buy candy I don’t like to hand out to the children trick-or-treating so I am not tempted to eat it.

 If I am craving chocolate, I will eat a popular brand of an individually wrapped mint fudge brownie with 5 g of fiber that only has 8 g of sugar.
 It can usually be found near the granola bars.